hydephp/develop/quickstart.md

 ```

 ## Using the Hyde CLI
-The main way to interact with Hyde is through the HydeCLI.
+The main way to interact with Hyde is through HydeCLI.

 If you are familiar with Laravel Artisan you will feel right at home.

-You access it through the command line with `php hyde <command>`.
+Learn more about the HydeCLI in the [console commands](console-commands.html) documentation.

 ## Starting a development server